ahahn94/mypkg/README.md

 Options:

- bi              Build package from local pspec.xml file. it              Install local package file specified by pspec.xml in working directory. l               Launch binary specified by pspec.xml in working directory. rm              Remove package specified by pspec.xml in working directory. cl              Delete local package file specified by pspec.xml in working directory. up              Update the pspec.xml, build and install the package, delete the package file. ui              Update installed 3rd party packages. li              List installed 3rd party packages.
+Options for working on a local copy of the repo (have to be run in a directory containing a pspec.xml): bp              Build package from local pspec.xml file. ip              Install local package file specified by pspec.xml in working directory. lp              Launch binary specified by pspec.xml in working directory. rp              Remove package specified by pspec.xml in working directory. cp              Delete local package file specified by pspec.xml in working directory.

+Options for global operations (can be run anywhere): up              Update the pspec.xml, build and install the package, delete the package file. ui              Update installed 3rd party packages. li              List installed 3rd party packages.